Last Updated on January 28, 2024 by Carrie Stephens

-The parrot will also struggle to balance on its perch as its left toes can’t curl properly.
+The parrot will struggle to balance on its perch because its left toes can’t curl properly.

 Loss of Muscular Control

-If a parrot had a minor stroke, it’ll be weak but retain control of its motor functions.
+If a parrot had a minor stroke, it would be weak but retain control of its motor functions.

 Strokes can cause intense muscle contractions, resulting in spasticity.
-If a parrot’s reluctant/unable to walk or fly or appears clumsy and falls off its perch, this is likely due to muscle control problems.
+If a parrot is reluctant or unable to walk or fly or appears clumsy and falls off its perch, this is likely due to muscle control problems.